e10v/tea-tasting/README.md

 ### A/B test definition

-The `Experiment` class defines the A/B test.
+The `Experiment` class defines an A/B test.
 The first parameter, `metrics`, is a dictionary of metric names as keys and metric definitions as values.

 To specify a custom variant column name, use the `variant` parameter.
 Default is `"variant"`.

-To specify a control variant use the `"control"` parameter.
+To specify a control variant, use the `control` parameter.
 Default is `None`, which means that minimal variant value is used as control.

 ```python
 data = users_data.with_columns(